Cinnamon Roll Cookies. Forget the weights get your bicep curl on in this hand to mouth cookie lift.

 For a heavier lift, stack a few cookies together.
 Then have a few more for some extra reps and your arms should be perfectly sculpted.
 See these cookies not only taste good, but they will make you look good.
 No lie.
 Cinnamon Roll Cookies Alright all story telling aside, the cookies have a crisp edge with chewy crumb and a soft crackle from the glaze.
 A few notes: Keep in mind the dough will be sticky, so I used wax paper to guide the dough into a roll.

 My husband often takes my son on camping trips, and I happily stay behind and thank the gods for our bug-free house, cozy bed and well-stocked kitchen.
 I always send them off in comfort… marinate a little meat for them to throw on the grill, pack up some convenience foods and bake a few goodies too.
 When they return from their camping weekends, I hear mostly about the evenings sitting around the campfire.
 Story telling, snuggling in blankets, singing songs and roasting marshmallows for S’Mores seem to be recurring favorites.

 It’s almost as much fun to say as it is to eat, and with the arrival of autumn, I couldn’t stop thinking about taking my usual recipe and kicking it up a notch with the addition of pumpkin – so, of course, I did.
 Making monkey bread has always brought with it feelings of nostalgia for me, which makes it one of my favorite sweets to share with family and friends.
 In fact, the day after I made it, I invited a good friend over so that I could share it with her, along with some apple cider – a lovely way to spend an autumn afternoon, if you ask me!

 Even though it takes some time to make, most of it is hands-off time – like any yeasted bread, you can leave the dough to rise and go off and do other things while you wait.
 For the dough: For the coating: 1 cup sugar2 tsp cinnamon3/4 stick butter, melted For the glaze: 2/3 cup powdered sugar2 Tbsp pure maple syrup1-2 tsp milk Preheat the oven to 350 degrees.
 Peanut Butter Banana Bread.
 Peanut Butter Banana Bread Moist and delicious Peanut Butter Banana Bread is an excellent breakfast choice for those on the run.

-Peanut butter, bananas and peanuts are whipped together to create a nutty spin on the traditional banana bread.
-Doesn’t this make you want to run into the kitchen right this second and bake this incredible bread?
-If it doesn’t, it should!
-Would you believe me if I told you that this recipe comes from Cooking Light magazine?
-When this bread graced the cover of Cooking Light magazine a few months ago I knew immediately it would be a hit.
+Mini Apple Pies.
+Carrot Pulp Cake with Maple-Orange Cream Cheese Frosting.
+Earlier this year I tried to make a soup out of green apple peels left over from a flurry of apple cake making.
 I had the best of intentions and, for a brief while, envisioned inventing something splendid.
 The results (I'm sad to say) were actually quite disastrous.
 I might even go as far as calling them disgusting.
 We tossed the whole (stinky) pot in the toilet and pretended like the whole thing never happened.
 I still have dreams of using my apple peels for something other than filling the trash, but until that day comes, I can at least comfort myself with my ability to use carrot pulp.

 I bought a juicer a few weeks ago.
 The thing is that, just like with those apple peels, I was finding myself overcome with guilt at the amount of delicious and nutritious pulp that I was tossing out each day.
 One thing to note is that the frosting for this is actually a bit runny.
 Oh, and if you're wondering.